towolf/towolf.github.com/docs/PsychDocumentation/ConserveVRAMSettings.markdown

 display modes which would benefit from it.

 On Psychtoolbox versions released before the year 2012, you needed to enable those two features manually.
-2012\+ PTB's will auto\-enable on suitable hardware if this promises improvements in performance, flexibility or robustness.
-In the unlikely case you should encounter problems with this behaviour due to graphics driver or operating system bugs, you can revert to the old opt\-in behaviour: The PsychImaging\(\) command then allows you to enable those features manually and separately, just as on pre 2012 PTB's.
+2012+ PTB's will auto-enable on suitable hardware if this promises improvements in performance, flexibility or robustness.
+In the unlikely case you should encounter problems with this behaviour due to graphics driver or operating system bugs, you can revert to the old opt-in behaviour: The PsychImaging\(\) command then allows you to enable those features manually and separately, just as on pre 2012 PTB's.

 2^25 == kPsychOldStyleOverrideRedirect
-Use the old\-school method of setting the override\_redirect property of X11 Windows on Linux, as it was done until end 2012.
-This just as a safe\-guard in case somebody runs a very exotic or old Linux setup, where the new method doesn't work.
+Use the old-school method of setting the override\_redirect property of X11 Windows on Linux, as it was done until end 2012.
+This just as a safe-guard in case somebody runs a very exotic or old Linux setup, where the new method doesn't work.